 The Tuition Protection Service (TPS) was established by Australian Government to assist international students whose education providers are unable to fully deliver their course of study.
-The TPS ensures that international students are able to either:
+The TPS ensures that international students can either:

-- Complete their studies in another course or with another education provider or - > Receive a refund of their unspent tuition fees.
+- Complete their studies in another course or with another education provider or - Receive a refund of their unspent tuition fees.